 - Stun: Stuns the enemy and interrupts spellcasting.

-- Move: Causes a position change without an interrupt occurring.
+- Move: Causes a position change.

 - Freeze: Essentially, this is a stun with higher priority.
 Explanation below.